KrunalRelan/Runnatics.Ui/Runnatics.Ui/ROUTING_STRUCTURE.md

 };
 ```

-This wrapper ensures all child routes have the dashboard navigation.
+This wrapper provides **full dashboard** (header + side nav) for protected pages.

 ## Testing

-### Test Login Route (No Layout):
+### Test Login Route (Header Only):
 1. Navigate to `/login`
-2. ✅ Should see: Only login form, no navigation
+2. ✅ Should see: Header bar (with app name and theme switcher)
+3. ✅ Should see: Login form
-3. ✅ Should NOT see: Side navigation, top bar
+4. ✅ Should NOT see: Side navigation

-### Test Protected Route (With Layout):
+### Test Protected Route (Full Layout):
 1. Navigate to `/support` (or any protected route)
-2. ✅ Should see: Full dashboard with navigation
+2. ✅ Should see: Header bar
-3. ✅ Should see: Side navigation, top bar, content area
+3. ✅ Should see: Side navigation
+4. ✅ Should see: Page content

 ## Visual Comparison

-### Before (Incorrect):
+### Login Page Layout:
 ```
-/login → DashboardLayout + LoginPage
+/login → AuthLayout
+         ├── Header Bar (Top) ✅
+         │   ├── App Name: "Runnatics"
+         │   └── Theme Switcher
-         ├── Side Navigation ❌
+         ├── NO Side Navigation ❌
-         ├── Top Bar ❌
-         └── LoginPage
+         └── LoginPage Content ✅
 ```

-### After (Correct):
+### Protected Page Layout:
 ```
-/login → LoginPage ONLY ✅
-         (No DashboardLayout)

 /support → DashboardLayout
+           ├── Header Bar (Top) ✅
+           │   ├── Menu Toggle
+           │   ├── Page Title
+           │   ├── Theme Switcher
+           │   ├── Notifications
+           │   └── User Avatar
-           ├── Side Navigation ✅
+           ├── Side Navigation (Left) ✅
-           ├── Top Bar ✅
+           │   ├── Dashboard
+           │   ├── Events
+           │   ├── Support
+           │   └── Settings
-           └── SupportPage ✅
+           └── Page Content ✅
 ```

 ## Future Enhancements